MitalAshok/self_macro/README.md

 }
 ```

-Associates `ToStore` with `Tag` when this template is instantiated.
+Associates `ToStore` with `Tag` when these functions are used (even in an unevaluated context).

 If passed an argument, return that same argument.
-Otherwise, returns nothing.
+Otherwise, returns `T()`.

+The association is done during overload resolution so if these
+are called via ADL (or if the compiler implements two phase lookup in a
+nonstandard way) the call may need to be instantiated first.

 ### `typename retrieve<T>`